Theft Verses Robbery

 Consequences for Colorado theft are contingent upon the value of the stolen items.
 Therefore, it is possible to be charged with a felony or a misdemeanor depending on the specifics of your case.

-Other considerations, such as a prior history of theft will be taken into consideration from the court system.
+Other considerations, such as a prior history of theft will be taken into consideration by the court system.
 It is possible to receive increased consequences as a result.

 Theft escalates to robbery when the person committing the theft uses force or the threat thereof to confiscate property from another.
 At times, it can be difficult to discern whether a person engaged in theft or robbery, leaving interpretation to the courts.